echoedinvoker/python/day3/34-multi-if/memo.md

 ## **Additional asking: Photo or not?**

+> Following the program of the previous roller coaster, this lecture then asks the guests if they want to take pictures.

 ![Alt additional ask: photo or not?](pic/01.jpg)

+- This problem is related to the first if-statement (height), but not to the second if-statement (age) (even if it is necessary to get its result to do the calculation)

 ## **if/elif/else and multiple if**

 ![Alt if/elif/else and multiple if](pic/02.jpg)

+- The three if-statements in the "multiple if" on the right are unrelated to each other, so whatever the result of the previous if-statement is, it does not affect the execution of the subsequent if-statement.

 ## **Flowchart**

+> The correlation between the if-statement above must be explicitly translated into flowchart.

 ### _from last lecture_